While not the most gambling-friendly state in the U.S., New Hampshire offers its share of opportunities, with sports betting now part of the mix.

 Neighboring states soon legalized lotteries to keep residents playing within their borders.
 This began a decades-long domino effect that saw lotteries legalized in all but five states by 2019, even in some of the most conservative, gambling-averse jurisdictions in the nation.

-The New Hampshire Lottery, which introduced an online platform for its games in 2018 and also oversees the state’s sports betting, has spearheaded a legal challenge to a federal reinterpretation of a statute that threatens to outlaw the nascent online gambling industry.
+The New Hampshire Lottery, which introduced an online platform for its games in 2018 and also oversees the New Hampshire online sports betting, has spearheaded a legal challenge to a federal reinterpretation of a statute that threatens to outlaw the nascent online gambling industry.

 New Hampshire lawmakers legalized and regulated Daily Fantasy Sports in 2017, the 13th state to do so.